 It feels like no one understands you.

 I’ve been in your shoes.
 Being an introvert myself, I understand it’s easy for others to misunderstand introverts.
 When I was young, I didn’t even understand myself.
 I didn’t get it why others are having so much fun in groups while I prefer to be alone with my books.
-I didn’t know why I’m so imaginative, abstract and different.
+I didn’t know why I’m so imaginative, abstract, and different.

 How do I get others to understand me when I don’t even understand myself?

 I couldn’t blame others for not understanding because I didn’t even understand myself at that time.
-For most part of my life, I’ve been seeking to understand myself better.
+For the most part of my life, I’ve been seeking to understand myself better.
 And now that I understand who I am spiritually and personality-wise, I don’t feel hurt being misunderstood anymore.

 I could see why others don’t understand introverts (especially those intuitive ones like me), and I’m at peace with it.

-Why People Don’t Understand Introverts?
+Why Don’t People Understand Introverts?

 Everyone has both introverted and extroverted sides to them.
 Introverts are termed introverts because their brain’s dominant function prefers introversion.
-The problem, however, is when we relate to other people, especially with large group of people and strangers, we tend to use our extroverted function.
+The problem, however, is when we relate to other people, especially with a large group of people and strangers, we tend to use our extroverted function.

 So most people know us through our extroverted function.